linode/docs/docs/development/automate-builds-with-jenkins-on-ubuntu.md

     ![Project tree view](/docs/assets/jenkins/jenkins-nodejs-tree.png)

     {{< note >}}
-The unusual approach of the folder structure as well as the implementation of two Docker containers is used for pedagogical reasons to showcase Jenkins Pipelines features.
+The approach of the folder structure and the implementation of two Docker containers is unusual, but used for pedagogical reasons to showcase Jenkins Pipelines features.
 {{< /note >}}

-### Running your application manually
+### Run Your Application Manually

-Before starting the real automation process you first need to understand what to automate in the first place.
+Before starting the real automation process you first need to understand what to automate.

 1. Assuming you are on the root of your repository start by building your images:

         sudo docker build -f express-image/Dockerfile -t nodeapp-dev:trunk .
         sudo docker build -f test-image/Dockerfile -t test-image:latest .

 2. You will need to start your `nodeapp-dev` container first.
-The flag `--network` is used to avoid conflicts with the other container network, notice that port 9000 is opened and  `-d` flag is used to run it in detached mode.
+The flag `--network` is used to avoid conflicts with the other container network.
+Notice that port 9000 is opened and  `-d` flag is used to run it in detached mode.
 Once started you can open your browser and enter the address: http://localhost:9000 to check it.

         sudo docker run --name nodeapp-dev --network="bridge" -d -p 9000:9000 nodeapp-dev:trunk

     ![app.js Mozilla output](/docs/assets/jenkins/jenkins-app-mozilla-output.png)

-3. Time to start the `test-image` container.
+3. Next, start the `test-image` container.
 It's important to use the same network along with the `--link` flag in order to communicate with `nodeapp-dev`.
 You will notice that a volume will be mounted: the container's report folder `JUnit` will be mounted on the current repository root of the host.
 This is necessary to write the `reports.xml` in the host machine.
 First run it in interactive mode using the `-it` flag to output the results to `stdout`.

         sudo docker run --name test-image -v $PWD:/JUnit --network="bridge" --link=nodeapp-dev -it -p 9001:9000 test-image:latest npm run mocha

     ![Mocha test console output](/docs/assets/jenkins/jenkins-testing-console-output.png)

-4. Now remove the container (you may need `sudo -i`) and run it again in detached mode to test the `JUnit` output.
+4. Now remove the container (you may need `sudo -i`), and run it again in detached mode to test the `JUnit` output.
 The `reports.xml` file should be saved afterwards.

         sudo docker rm -f test-image
         sudo docker run --name test-image -v $PWD:/JUnit --network="bridge" --link=nodeapp-dev -d -p 9001:9000 test-image:latest